 - Be sure the seat belt tongue is securely fastened to the proper buckle. - Do not wear the seat belt inside out or twisted.
-Doing so may reduce its effectiveness. - Do not allow more than one person to use the same seat belt. - Never carry more people in the vehicle than there are seat belts. - If the seat belt warning light glows continuously while the ignition is turned ON with all doors closed and all seat belts fastened, it may indicate a malfunction in the system.
+Doing so may reduce its effectiveness. - Do not allow more than one person to use the same seat belt. - Never carry more people in the vehicle than there are seat belts. - The 4-passenger model has seating and seat belts for 4 occupants, 2 in the front seats and 2 in the rear seats. - If the seat belt warning light glows continuously while the ignition is turned ON with all doors closed and all seat belts fastened, it may indicate a malfunction in the system.
 Have the system checked by a NISSAN dealer. - Once the pre-tensioner seat belt has activated, it cannot be reused and must be replaced together with the retractor.
 See your NISSAN dealer. - Removal and installation of the pretensioner seat belt system components should be done by a NISSAN dealer.